How to Eat for Healthy Skin

 The Gut-Skin Connection

 In some ways, your gut and your skin play similar roles in the body.
 Your skin is your first line of defence to the external world and works to keep pathogens and toxins from entering the body, while your gut works to protect the body internally against the pathogens and toxins we may consume.
 Both the skin and the gut are host to a diverse ecosystem of bacteria, and these bacteria work in harmony with the body to create optimal health.
-Your gut is home to approximately 100 trillion microorganisms, while your skin is host to bacteria, fungi, and viruses, and harbors approximately 1 billion microbes per square centimeter.
+Your gut is home to approximately 100 trillion microorganisms, while your skin is host to bacteria, fungi, and viruses, and harbors approximately 1 billion microbes per square centimetre.
 Known as the microbiome, this balance of bacteria in the gut and skin is imperative for optimal health, and a disrupted microbiome has been linked to inflammation, digestive issues, allergies, food sensitives, hormonal imbalances, and skin issues.
 Because your skin is a detoxifying organ of the body that helps to eliminate toxins and waste, when your gut is not functioning optimally this disruption is often represented in your skin, this is known as the gut-skin axis.
 Not only can gut inflammation trigger skin issues such as rosacea and eczema, but a damaged gut lining can impair vital nutrient absorption required for healthy skin, as well as disrupt optimal hormone function which can further impact your skin.

-The Impact of Sugar
+The Impact of Sugar on Skin

 The first question many people ask when it comes to improving their skin is “What can I eat for better skin?”, but the question we should truly be asking is “What should I be avoiding for better skin?”.
 Although adding certain foods and nutrients to the diet is important, it is difficult to make dramatic improvements if you have a rotting foundation!
 One of the most detrimental and inflammatory foods to your skin is sugar, specifically refined sugar and refined carbohydrates.
 Not only are these forms of food highly inflammatory, but they can have a large negative impact on your microbiome.
 Excess sugar and/or refined carbohydrates in the diet promotes the overgrowth of “bad” bacteria and yeast in your gut, specifically the large intestines and, thanks to the gut-skin axis, this can trigger reactions in the skin.
 On the extreme level, excessive yeast overgrowth, also known as candida, is a condition in which the normally occurring yeast in your gut grows out of control, breaking down the wall of your gut, and impacting the gut-skin axis.
 Not to mention, refined sugar and refined carbohydrates have a huge impact on your blood sugar and insulin which are directly linked to the function of all of the hormones in your body.
 The rise of insulin levels in the bloodstream, caused by excess sugar consumption, has been shown to increase the activity of oil glands in your skin and increase inflammatory processes triggering acne and pimples.
 Moreover, when consumed in excess, sugar attaches to collagen protein in a process called glycation, creating a new substance called AGEs.
 AGEs are incredibly destructive to your body’s natural proteins and have been shown to break down elastin and degrade collagen in the skin causing wrinkles and premature ageing.
 Therefore, managing the amount of sugar, both natural and refined, that is consumed in the diet is necessary for healthy skin.